 Rather upsettingly I hadn’t known that there were different types of crochet terminology.
 Being British my mum and Nana had taught me what they knew, which was UK terms, and now I was entering an eye-opening realm of familiar-named stitches meaning one thing to me and something entirely different to others!

-Without any sort of standardization it’s so easy to misunderstand a pattern when stitches have the same name but the variance is enough to create mayhem if they are worked in the wrong way.
+Without any sort of crochet terminology standardization, it’s so easy to misunderstand a pattern when stitches have the same name and the variance is enough to create mayhem if they are worked in the wrong way.
 After I discovered the difference, I challenged myself to become bi-crochet lingual and I’ve never looked back – in fact, it has probably helped shape me into the designer I am today as it opened up so many more possibilities of things I could crochet.

-I thought I’d share with you some of the methods I use to tell if a crochet pattern uses US or UK terms; first though, I’ve included this handy chart so you can see the differences (and use it for converting UK crochet terms to US and vice versa):
+I thought I’d share with you some of the methods I use to tell UK vs US crochet terms apart.
+First though, I’ve included this handy terms chart so you can see the differences (and use it for converting UK to US crochet terms and vice versa):

 |slip stitch||sl st||slip stitch||ss / sl st|